Cold shock response: Conditioning against cold shock

-Cold water swimming still poses a significant health risk for inexperienced and untrained swimmers.
-It is recommended that in order to fully benefit from the metabolic and thermogenic effects of cold water swimming, a grade and progressive acclimatization program is required and preferably done under supervisor.

 Cold shock response in other organisms

 Cold shock in mammals

 Cold shock has been described in several species and at least part of the physiology is similar, as described above in the Diving Reflex.

 Cold shock in bacteria

 A cold shock is when bacteria undergo a significant reduction in temperature, likely due to their environment dropping in temperature.
 To constitute as a cold shock the temperature reduction needs to be both significant, for example dropping from 37 °C to 20 °C, and it needs to happen over a short period of time, traditionally in under 24 hours.
 Both prokaryotic and eukaryotic cells are capable of undergoing a cold shock response.
 The effects of a cold shock in bacteria include: